 Even if you are staying out near Denver International Airport (DEN) or you want to squeeze in one last hike before flying home, there is a 3.8-mile option that is situated on airport-owned land next to Rocky Mountain Arsenal National Wildlife Refuge.
 The “First Creek at DEN Open Space Out-n-Back” trail parallels First Creek and is slated to link up to High Line Canal Trail in the future.

 Speaking of airports, Central Park has miles of trails through Denver’s former Stapleton Airport grounds and is one of Denver’s largest urban parks.
-There is a route that traverses by former runways and the control tower, which was recently renovated and is now home to Punch Bowl Social Stapleton.
+There's even a route that traverses by former runways and the old control tower.

 “The Best Urban Hikes: Denver” guide also has all sorts of recommendations for hikes throughout the metro area, including options in Arvada, Aurora, Brighton, Broomfield, Centennial, Commerce City, Golden, Lakewood, Littleton, Thornton and Westminster.
 What’s unique is how many involve water, open space, banner views and a taste of Colorado’s iconic plains.
 Even more distinct is the fact that the metropolitan area has successfully created a 41-mile trail system known as the 9 Creeks Loop that circles Denver’s core via the Sand Creek Greenway, High Line Canal, Cherry Creek Trail and Platte River Trail.